-Kratom Survey Objectives
+Kratom Survey Objectives with Hamilton Morris

 This blog is a recap of Dr. Oliver Grundmann’s and Hamilton Morris’s discussion regarding Dr. Grundmann’s latest kratom survey.
 When possible, citations have been provided for the topics that they discussed.
+This is the kratom survey which Hamilton Morris is helping promote.

 Dr. Oliver Grundmann